8 Powerful Job Search Strategies

-I don't know about you, but I'm looking forward to working on my list of projects for 2018.
+I don't know about you, but I'm looking forward to working on my list of projects for this year.

 This is something I like to do every year and the fulfilment I get from finally ticking each completed project off is gratifying.
 I also like to add some fun and unconventional stuff that gets me out of my comfort zone.
 One year I went skydiving, another year I lived in another country and another year I got a belly ring.

-Have you written your list of personal and career projects for 2018 yet?
+Have you written your list of personal and career projects yet?
 Remember to make some of it fun!

 First on my list was to develop the following job search strategies for all my clients and subscribers.
-These powerful proven insights were taken from interviewing a number of very successful job searchers in 2017.
+These powerful proven insights were taken from interviewing a number of very successful job searchers.